Feature Image (above): Rafael Sánchez, Bedtime-story, 1993. Photo by Claire Barnier.

 Why does this page have a different layout?

 B O D Y strives to maintain the original format of each piece.
-Occasionally, we get content that doesn’t fit our post template and have to make special pages for them.
+Occasionally, we get poems that don’t fit our post template and have to make special pages for them.
 Click here to see related posts.